DIAMOND PAINTING KITS

 - Now it’s time to start crystallising!
 Take a look at your first section and pick a letter.
 Next empty out the corresponding crystals into the tray provided, being careful not to drop any.
 It’s important to keep the crystals in the tray while you work, and have the try as close to you and the canvas as possible.

 - Using the pick up tool, gently press the tip onto the faceted side of the crystal.
-There’s no need to apply too much pressure – you want the crystal to stick to the canvas rather than the tool, once you’ve applied it.
-Remember to keep your tray of crystals close to your working area so there is no chance of dropping and losing the crystal.
+There’s no need to apply too much pressure – you want the drill to stick to the canvas rather than the tool, once you’ve applied it.
+Remember to keep your tray of drills close to your working area so there is no chance of dropping and losing the drill,

 - Carry on filling in this section, sticking with the same colour to start with.
 Once you have finished your first colour, move onto the next.
 It is much easier to do one colour at a time, and this method will help you stay organised and ensure you don’t miss any squares.
 During the application process, try not to lean your arms or rest your hand on the canvas as this will reduce the tackiness.